Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_9.md

 ![](media/03492.png){ #fig:03492 width=75% }

 _TR One, one transistor radio.
 No-bias-resistor causes operation as a detector.
-After Stoner, Figure 4.4A. [\[DLS\]](#DLS.bibitem)_
+After Stoner, Figure 4.4A. @DLS_

 The 2000Ω headphones are no longer a widely available item.
 However, the low impedance earbuds commonly used with portable audio equipment may be substituted when paired with a suitable audio transformer.
 See Volume 6 Experiments, AC Circuits, Sensitive audio detector for details.

 []{#TRtwo <="" a=""}

 The circuit in @fig:03493 adds an audio amplifier to the crystal detector for greater headphone volume.
-The original circuit used a germanium diode and transistor. [\[DLS\]](#DLS.bibitem) A schottky diode may be substituted for the germanium diode.
+The original circuit used a germanium diode and transistor. @DLS A schottky diode may be substituted for the germanium diode.
 A silicon transistor may be used if the base-bias resistor is changed according to the table.

 ![](media/03493.png){ #fig:03493 width=75% }

 _Crystal radio with one transistor audio amplifer, base-bias.
-After Stoner, Figure 4.3A. [\[DLS\]](#DLS.bibitem)_
+After Stoner, Figure 4.3A. @DLS_

-For more crystal radio circuits, simple one-transistor radios, and more advanced low transistor count radios, see Wenzel [\[CW1\]](#CW1.bibitem)
+For more crystal radio circuits, simple one-transistor radios, and more advanced low transistor count radios, see Wenzel @CW1

 []{#RegencyTr1 <="" a=""}